grongierisc/iris-python-interoperability-template/README.md

 ```

 ## 7.5.
 The `outbound_adapter` class
-Outbound Adapter in Python are subclass from grongier.pex.OutboundAdapter in Python, that inherit from all the functions of the [common class](#72-the-common-class).<br>
+Outbound Adapter in Python are subclass from iop.OutboundAdapter in Python, that inherit from all the functions of the [common class](#72-the-common-class).<br>
 This class is responsible for sending the data to the external system.

 The Outbound Adapter gives the Operation the possibility to have a heartbeat notion.